Multi-compartment Neuron and Population Encoding Powered Spiking Neural Network for Deep Distributional Reinforcement Learning: Methods

 \subsection{Multi-compartment Spiking-FQF Model}

-We propose MCS-FQF model based on the multi-compartment neuron and population encoding method, as shown in Figure~\ref{Fig:mcs-fqf}, which is the first work that applies SNNs to deep distributional reinforcement learning as far as we know.
-The MCS-FQF model implements a spiking convolution neural network (SCNN) to extract state embedding spike trains from the games video observation as shown in Figure S3.
-The SCNN is built with LIF neurons and consists of three convolution layers and the spike embedding of state $O^s$ is generated from the outputs of SCNN.
+We propose the MCS-FQF model, based on the multi-compartment neuron and population encoding method, as illustrated in Figure~\ref{Fig:mcs-fqf}.
+To the best of our knowledge, this is the first work to apply spiking neural networks to deep distributional reinforcement learning.
+The MCS-FQF model utilizes a spiking convolutional neural network to extract state embedding spike trains from image observations, as depicted in Figure~\ref{Fig:scnn}.
+The SCNN, constructed with LIF neurons, consists of three convolutional layers, producing the spike embedding of the state $O^s$ from its outputs.

-We set the number of quantile fractions to $N$ with $\tau_0=0$, $\tau_N=1$, and for $i=[1,...,N-1]$, $\tau_{i-1}<\tau_i$ as in~\cite{yang2019fully}.
-And we calculate the quantile fraction with cumulative distribution probability generated from $O^s$ as Eq. (\ref{EQ:cal_phi}-\ref{EQ:cal_tau}).
-The state embedding is processed by learnable weight $W^f$, and the mean activities of SCNN neuron within $T$ time window are regarded as logits of quantile fraction probability.
+The number of quantile fractions is set to $N$, with $\tau_0=0$, $\tau_N=1$, and for $i=[1,...,N-1]$, $\tau_{i-1}<\tau_i$, following the approach in~\citep{yang2019fully}.
+The quantile fractions are calculated using the cumulative distribution probability generated from $O^s$, as described in Eq.~(\ref{EQ:cal_phi}-\ref{EQ:cal_tau}).
+The state embedding is then processed by the learnable weight $W^f$, and the mean activities of SCNN neurons within a time window $T$ are treated as logits for the quantile fraction probability.

-Multi-compartment neurons integrate the state and quantile fraction embeddings as Eq. (\ref{EQ:basal_state}-\ref{EQ:mc_fuse}).
-The apical dendrite receives the fraction representation spikes, and the basal dendrite receives the state embedding inputs.
-The somatic potential $u$ is the confluence of the basal dendritic potential $V_s^b$ and the apical dendritic potential $V_\tau^a$.
+Multi-compartment neurons integrate state and quantile fraction embeddings as described in Eq. (\ref{EQ:basal_state}-\ref{EQ:mc_fuse}).
+Apical dendrites receive spike representations of the quantile fractions, while basal dendrites process the state embedding inputs.
+The resulting somatic potential $u$ is derived from the integration of the basal dendritic potential $V_s^b$ and the apical dendritic potential $V_\tau^a$.

-The MCN fires spike trains $S^{m}(t)$ when the potential $u_t$ exceeds the threshold potential $V_{th}$.
-The final two-layer fully connected LIF neuron SNN processes the MCN's spikes, and the quantile values $F^{-1}_w(\tau_i)$ are estimated from the output spikes of the final SNN as Eq.~(\ref{EQ:quantile}).
-The weight parameter $W^L$ is optimized with the whole network.
-The complete MCS-FQF calculating process is shown in Algorithm~\ref{alg:Proc}.
-The MCS-FQF model generates state-action value as Eq.~(\ref{EQ:qvalue}).
+When the somatic potential $u_t$ surpasses the threshold potential $V_{th}$, the MCN emits spike trains denoted as $S^{m}(t)$.
+Subsequently, these spikes are processed by a two-layer fully connected spiking neural network composed of LIF neurons.
+The quantile values $F^{-1}_w(\tau_i)$ are estimated from the output spikes of this final SNN, as detailed in Eq.~(\ref{EQ:quantile}).
+The weight parameter $W^L$ is optimized alongside the entire network.
+The comprehensive computational procedure of the MCS-FQF model is outlined in Algorithm~\ref{alg:Proc}, which generates the state-action values as described in Eq.~(\ref{EQ:qvalue}).